Try A Weekly Cash Budget

-Cash seems such an old-fashioned idea these days, with credit cards, debit cards, internet banking and even cheque books.
-Yet spending cash only has been the timeless advice of financial gurus.
+Cash seems such an old-fashioned idea these days.
+Yet financial gurus advise us to spend cash only.
 I was a big fan of the cashless lifestyle, until I decided to try a weekly cash budget just for fun.
 I was amazed at the result.

-When it comes to managing your money, you want all the help you can get.
 Using cash engages four of your five senses and thus fully engages the brain.
-You see the notes and coins, you touch them in order to use them, you hear the rustle of the notes as you count them out, and you smell them even after they’ve left your hands.
-Your brain is going to register all these much more strongly than it will register your credit card statements or internet banking page, which engage only the sense of sight.
+You see the notes and coins, touch them, you hear the rustle of the notes, and can even smell them.
 The strong impressions of the combined four senses will send powerful signals to you about how much you’re really spending.

 2. Cash is finite

-When you charge your purchases to a card, the dollar amount doesn’t really matter because your card can take almost any amount within your credit limit.
-When you use cash, on the the other hand, it is very painful to see how empty your wallet or purse looks after you’ve pulled a wad of notes out to pay for your purchase.
-That pain will help you to walk away from the (usually unnecessary) purchase for the sheer relief of being able to stuff the notes back into your purse.
-The other thing that will help you buy less is that fact that towards the end of the week, your wallet is going to be rather empty anyway and you will have no choice but to walk away from many temptations.
+When you charge your purchases to a card, the actual amount doesn’t really register.
+When you use cash, it’s painful to see how empty your wallet looks after you’ve pulled a wad of notes out to pay for your purchase.
+That pain will help you avoid expensive purchases.
+Also, towards the end of the week, your wallet is going to be rather empty.
+You’ll have no choice but to walk away from many temptations.

 3. Using cash makes you feel rich